Saurav2343/VisitorManagement/README.md

 # Visitor Management System

 A Visitor Management System built with Python, SQLite, and Tkinter.
-This system allows you to manage visitor entries, send notification emails to host employees, and view/search visitor records.
+This system allows you to manage visitor entries, send notification emails and sms to host employees, and view/search visitor records.

 ## Project Structure